Skip to content

 PROPOSED → APPROVED → EXECUTED

-4. Engines Have No I/O
+4. Domain Has No I/O

-Engines are pure functions.
+Domain classes are pure functions.
 Data in, result out.
 No database, no HTTP, no file system.

 // ✅ Correct: pure logic

-var score = confidenceEngine.Score(proposal, pattern);
+var score = confidenceScorer.Score(proposal, pattern);

-var score = confidenceEngine.ScoreFromDatabase(merchantName);
+var score = confidenceScorer.ScoreFromDatabase(merchantName);

-Why: - Unit testable without mocks - Portable — works in any context - No hidden dependencies - Easy to reason about
+Why: - Unit testable without mocks - Portable — works in any context - No hidden dependencies

 5. Secret Isolation